akeneo/pim-helpcenter/doc/announcements-workflow.md

 ### On the help center

 It generates the HTML content from the markdown.
-The content of the current month or future month is not generated if  the environment variable ONLY_PREVIOUS_MONTH_UPDATES equals `true`.
+The content of the current month or future month is not generated if the environment variable `ONLY_PREVIOUS_MONTH_UPDATES` equals `true`.
 Otherwise, it generates all updates.

-It deploys the helpcenter website on each PR merged on master.
+It deploys the help center website on each PR merged on master.
-Also, in order to deploy automatically the 5th of the month the released features, there is a daily deployment of the helpcenter website.
+Also, in order to deploy automatically the 5th of the month the released features, there is a daily deployment of the help center website.

 ### On Firebase

 #### Push of the updates into firestore

 It generates the JSON content from the markdown.
-The content of the current month or future month is not generated if  the environment variable ONLY_PREVIOUS_MONTH_UPDATES equals `true`.
+The content of the current month or future month is not generated if the environment variable `ONLY_PREVIOUS_MONTH_UPDATES` equals `true`.
 Otherwise, it generates all updates.

 It pushes the JSON announcements on each PR merged on master, into Firestore storage.
 Also, in order to deploy automatically the 5th of the month the released features, it pushes the announcements into Firestore.

 To push the announcements, it uses an environment variable containing the credentials: GOOGLE_APPLICATION_CREDENTIALS.
 The credentials are directly created in Firebase project settings -> Service Accounts -> Generate new private key.

-Also, it uses an environment variable "FIREBASE_PROJECT" which is the name of the Firebase project.
+Also, it uses a `FIREBASE_PROJECT` environment variable which is the name of the Firebase project.

 #### Deployment of the serverless functions